xdevplatform/xdk/xdk/typescript/docs/classes/UsageClient.md

 # Class: UsageClient

-Client for Usage operations
+Client for usage operations

-This client provides methods for interacting with the Usage endpoints of the X API.
-It handles authentication, request formatting, and response parsing for all Usage related operations.
+This client provides methods for interacting with the usage endpoints of the X API.
+It handles authentication, request formatting, and response parsing for all usage related operations.

 ## Table of contents